naoiwata/sicp/README.md

 sicp
 ====

-## Structure and Interpretation of Computer Programs
+### Structure and Interpretation of Computer Programs

-solved codes are this repository. and solved expression and figures are [on this blog](http://naoiwata.blogspot.jp/search/label/sicp)
+solved codes are on this repository.
+solved expressions and figures are shown on [Blogger](http://naoiwata.blogspot.jp/search/label/sicp)
+blog articles are shown on [Hatena Blog](http://na0iwata.hatenadiary.com/archive/category/sicp)

 ![Alt text](img.jpg)